romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you enable Dependabot security updates on all repositories within an organization?
+Q: How can you enable Dependabot security updates on all repositories within an organization?
 <details><summary>Show the answer</summary><p>

 - **Go to the organization's Code security and analysis settings and enable Dependabot Security Updates for all repositories at once**